rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

   },
   "rootowner": {
     "type": "string",
-    "description": "Either account which owns the top-most NFT in this stack, if this NFT is a child."
+    "description": "Account which owns the top-most NFT in this stack.
+Example, Bob owns nft-a which owns nft-b.
+Root owner of nft-b is Bob."
   },
   "resources": {
     "type": Resource[],